pyne/pyne/docs/usersguide/r2s.rst

 Modify important parameters in the 'alara_params.txt' and 'config.ini' according to the problem.
 Examples could be seen 'alara_params_example.txt' and 'config_example.ini' in 'r2s_example/r2s_run'.
+By setting the 'sub_voxel' to be 'True', the user can perform sub-voxel R2S without any other change.
 Prepare alara nuclide library, copy preinstalled data library from `ALARA/data <`r2s_example <https://github.com/svalinn/ALARA/tree/master/data.>`_.
 Example nuclide library could be seen in 'r2s_example/r2s_run/data'